 My Home Treatment for Cellulitis

-Internal Natural Bacterial Killing Strategies for the Skin Infection
+Internal Natural Bacterial Killing Strategies to Get Rid of Cellulitis

 - I took a few drops of Biocidin internally 2-3 times a day (also available on Amazon).
 Note: Be sure to consult someone on proper usage for Biocidin.
 I had used Biocidin up to 15 drops a day during Gut Thrive, so I felt confident dosing myself in this infection crisis.